Dads, let me share with you how I blew it with our first three children.

-Career before children?
-Dads, let me share with you how I blew it with our first three children.
-Our first two came at a time when I was learning to be a doctor, and the third as I was getting a practice started.
-I bought into the philosophy of putting career pursuits ahead of everything.
-Having grown up without a father, I had no model of the importance of the father in child rearing.
-Besides, Martha was such a good mother.
-I felt I didn’t need to be available.
-As with many fathers, I planned to get involved when the boys were old enough to throw a football.
-Big mistake!
+Becoming a dad to our first two came at a time when I was learning to be a doctor, and the third as I was beginning a practice.
+I bought into the philosophy of putting my career ahead of everything else.
+Having grown up without a father myself, I never knew how important the role of a father was for a child.
+Besides, Martha was such a good mother, I felt I didn’t need to be available.
+As with many fathers, I planned to get involved when the boys were old enough to throw a football… Big mistake!

 When one of our children would misbehave, I would either overreact or under-react; but Martha knew just what to do.
 Most of the time she reacted in the right way, and got results.
-She had a handle on disciplining our children; I didn’t.
-And because I didn’t, she had to become the full-time correction officer, as well as the chief nurturer.
+She had a handle on disciplining our children and I didn’t.
+And because I didn’t, she had to become the full-time correctional officer as well as the chief nurturer.
 I also realized that she was a sensitive disciplinarian because she knew the children so well.
 She knew them because she was in touch with them.
 She nursed them, carried them, and responded sensitively to their cries.
 Not only did she know them, they knew her and respected her wisdom.

-Know your child.
 Lesson number one for fathers: In order to discipline your children, you have to know them.
 And to know them, you have to be involved in nurturing them.
-Except for breastfeeding, there is nothing about babycare that father can’t be involved in to some extent.
-I discovered I needed to hold our children more and open myself up to respond sensitively to their cries as best I could.
-I needed to realize that they needed what I had to offer as their father.
-My family needed me to be available to them.
+With the exception of breastfeeding, there is nothing about baby care that a father can’t be involved in to some extent.
+To respond sensitively to the various needs of my children, I needed to hold them more and be as openly available because they needed what I had to offer as their father.
+My family needed me.

 HIGH PRIORITY – HIGH YIELD

 I once attended a seminar on time management where the speaker advised trimming obligations down to those that were high-priority, high-yield.
-After the seminar, I told the speaker he had just described the juggling act of parenting.
-Rid your agenda of low-priority, low-yield tasks that suck up your energy, yet yield little return.
-Instead, concentrate on those, which give a good return on your investment of time—being a dad.
+After the seminar, I told the speaker he had just described the juggling act of parenting; Rid your agenda of low-priority, low-yield tasks that suck up your energy, yet yield little return.
+Instead, concentrate on those which give a good return on your investment of time—being a dad.

 FATHER TO FATHER